NessieCanCode/SlurmComposer/README.md

 yarn install # or npm install
 yarn dev # or npm run dev

-This will start the backend server, which by default will run on `http://localhost:5000`.
+This will start the backend server, which will run on `http://localhost:5000` by default.

 ### Environment Variables
 Set up the necessary environment variables in a `.env` file at the root of your backend project: